mkouhpayeh/code-wiki/docs/automation/ci-cd.md

 # CI/CD

-**Short summary:** CI/CD is a set of practices and automation that let teams integrate code frequently, build and test artifacts automatically, and deploy them to environments reliably.
+CI/CD is a set of practices and automation that let teams integrate code frequently, build and test artifacts automatically, and deploy them to environments reliably.

 ---